 Guillo adds that the use of VR isn’t just about impressing clients—equally important is the feedback for the design and engineering teams.
 “We gather all the clients’ comments at the earliest steps of the project, and our specialists are able to then modify the building models accordingly,” he says.

 Groupe Legendre’s most recent projects include a fully customizable and interactive virtual apartment for a high-end building, and a demonstration of a future office building to over 100 of a client’s employees.
 They’ve also been to events all over the world to showcase what VR can do for architectural visualization and BIM engineering.

 Guillo sees an even brighter future for VR going forward.
 In their continuing quest for high-fidelity VR, his team has been experimenting with real-time hybrid DXR ray tracing, a new feature in Unreal Engine 4.22, on their new NVIDIA Titan RTX GPU.
 “We tested some of the new ray tracing features, and it’s pretty exciting,” says Guillo.
 “We’ll save time by not having to bake lightmaps, and we’ll be able to upgrade the fidelity of our renders through realistic material reflections and global illumination.”

-In the meantime, Groupe Legendre uses Unreal Studio for 80-90% of its projects, with plans to bring that number to 100% in the near future.
+In the meantime, Groupe Legendre uses Unreal Engine for 80-90% of its projects, with plans to bring that number to 100% in the near future.
 “The biggest challenges we face with CAD AEC data are scene optimization, precision, rendering quality, keeping BIM information, and developing an interface that our non-technical clients can use,” says Guillo.
-“Unreal Studio delivers all of that, and more.”
+“Unreal Engine delivers all of that, and more.”

-To start creating your own VR experiences for architectural visualization, download the free Unreal Studio beta, then check out our free video training series on architectural interiors with Datasmith.
+To start creating your own VR experiences for architectural visualization, download Unreal Engine, then check out our free video training series on architectural interiors with Datasmith.